stackmodel/mem0-memory-agent/readme.md

 1. Memory Integration (Mem0):

-The MemoryClient is used to store and retrieve past user interactions, allowing the chatbot to remember the user's context across sessions.
+The MemoryClient is used to store and retrieve past user interactions, allowing the agent to remember the user's context across sessions.
 This is especially useful for maintaining a consistent conversation flow and offering answers based on previous user inputs.

 2. Conversable Agent (AutoGen):

 The ConversableAgent is a custom AI model that handles the generation of responses.
-The chatbot is configured to use a specific model (gemini-1.5-flash-latest) and operates in a "never" human input mode, meaning it doesn't ask for further clarifications from users directly, but provides responses based on prior interactions.
+The Agent is configured to use a specific model (gemini-1.5-flash-latest) and operates in a "never" human input mode, meaning it doesn't ask for further clarifications from users directly, but provides responses based on prior interactions.

 3. Streamlit for Frontend:

-The code uses Streamlit to create a web-based interface where users can interact with the chatbot.
+The code uses Streamlit to create a web-based interface where users can interact with the Agent.
 Users can enter prompts (questions), and the Agent responds in real-time, showing the conversation history.

-4. Personalized Medicine Consultation:
+4. Precision Medicine Consultation:

 The initial conversation focuses on providing information about precision medicine in cancer care.
-The chatbot uses natural language to engage the user, explaining complex medical topics like genetic testing for cancer and offering to schedule appointments.
+The Agent uses natural language to engage the user, explaining complex medical topics like genetic testing for cancer and offering to schedule appointments.

 5. Memory Update:

-The chatbot dynamically adds new messages to memory and retrieves relevant past interactions whenever the user asks a new question.
-This helps the chatbot tailor its responses based on the user’s past input.
+The agent dynamically adds new messages to memory and retrieves relevant past interactions whenever the user asks a new question.
+This helps the agent tailor its responses based on the user’s past input.

 **Code Flow**